 Sometimes what would seem like the most ideal place for inspiration can be distracting.
 This time, luckily, that was not the case.
 After a stressful period of many changes I suddenly found myself in an ancient space with a relatively cool breeze (43°C outside).
 Finally just me and the inner world.
 And a glass of whine …

 Decades of living, feeling, longing and thinking.
-Ideas and images spurring from a child’s heart up into adulthood.
+Images from a child’s world reforged to withstand the scrutiny of adult boredom.
 Three years of writing and three years of rewriting.
-Then one day it was ready enough to be let go of.
+Then today it was good enough to be let go of.

-I’m referring to Svenska trollkarlar, my novel that is being sent off to two dozen publishers and literary agents.
-The title roughly translates to Swedish Wizards or perhaps Sourcerers.
-It takes place in a vagely defined 20th century vision of the Stockholm archipelago with its thirty thousand islands.
-A witnessed tale about the borderland between saga and reality and the young Ivan’s confrontation with the dreams and horrors of childhood.
+I’m referring to my novel that is being sent off to two dozen publishers and literary agents.
+The story takes place in a 20th century vision of the Stockholm archipelago with its thirty thousand islands.
+It’s a witnessed tale, set in the borderland between saga and reality, about the young Ivan’s confrontation with childhood dreams and horrors.
 Adventure, auto-fiction, Socratic dialogue and mythic realism.

 A ”colorful abstract” was commissioned by a family for their son’s fortieth birthday.
 Based on an idea of visual interpretation I’d had some years earlier, and inspired by the full color schemes of the Futurist and Fauvist movements, I composed this lanscape with a road.